 Social Inequality

-Modes of Social Inequality
+Types of Social Inequality

 Direct Social Inequality occurs when unfair treatment of a group (or groups) is deliberate and can be present in both community or government capacities.
 Direct inequality is a purposeful act that takes away resources, opportunities and/or rights from some and not others.
 Examples include: